 1. To Register Online:

 New students will be able to register online from 3 weeks before their course start date.
-To register you should go to the Student Service Centre
+All the details about how to register can be found here.

 Log on with the temporary username and password you have been given or which you used for the Applicant's Portal.
 If you do not know your temporary username and password or if you cannot access the Portal, contact the IT Service Desk by email at: email@example.com or phone:0115 95 16677.